 Snippet reference

-Every option on the script tag, every method on window.DuggAI, in one place.
+Every option on the script tag and every method on window.DuggAI, in one place.

 The script tag